JeanPCordeiro/OrionRisc-128/.kilocode/rules/memory-bank/brief.md

 3. A basic operating System to store, load and run programs
 4. A minimal assembler
 5. A minimal C compiler using the assembler
-6. A minimal basic interpreter writed on C.
+6. A minimal basic interpreter writed on C

-I dont want a toilchain :
+dont use a toolchain :
 1. The assembler must be write directly on machine language
 2. The c compiler with the assembler
 3. The basic interpreter with the c compiler
 4. The system must be writed progressively with himself
 5. JavaScript is only used for emulate the computer hardware

+The computer is a simulated by :
+1. an epressjs server backend for the core emulation
-The computer is a simulated by a node program with a browser rendering using the OrionRisc-128.png as frame.
+2. a browser frontend for the rendering using the OrionRisc-128.png as core frame.

+Implementation must be made step by step
+Each step must have tests and be tested implementation must be well structured with distinct files